yilisharcs/nixcfg/README.md

 - [x] Configure Evolution and make it stop crashing randomly (conjecture: might have something to do with an xdg-portal)
 - [ ] Create ~/.local/bin for every user without home-manager (systemd.tmpfiles? systemd.user.tmpfiles.users?)
 - [ ] Put all templates in a special folder
+- [ ] Being real, this repo is garbage.
+I should restructure this at some point
 - [ ] etc...

 # MASKFILE RULES